f4th4n/gen_game/README.md

 ## Extend GenGame With Plugin

+## Server Authoritative

+Server authoritative means server doing some calculation before sending it to the client.
+For example, your game need to spawn an enemy or calculating damage based on player's armor, then you use server authoritative method to achieve this.

-GenGame Server can be extended using plugins.
-There are multiple ways to extend GenGame with various programming languages.
+GenGame can run server authoritative codes using plugins.
+There are multiple ways to do this.

 1. Using Elixir, [see this](/docs/plugin_elixir.md) for the detail
-2. Using JavaScript, [see this](/docs/plugin_javascript.md) for the detail
+2. Using WebSocket, [see this](/docs/plugin_javascript.md) for the detail

-See [this documentation](/docs/server_authoritative.md) to implement server authoritative methods, including extending with Rust.

 ## Client Libraries

-1. Unity
+# 1. Unity

 Visit [gen_game_unity](https://github.com/f4th4n/gen_game_unity) to connect GenGame from Unity.